 Let’s discuss what happens with a retirement account or a 401K account and how that may be involved in your divorce or legal separation or even in a post-decree matter.
 A post-decree matter means that you’ve already gone to court, you have had a judge enter a decree or a legal separation or a decree of dissolution of marriage, and in that decree of dissolution of marriage, one of the parties or both of the parties had IRAs and retirement accounts or a 401K that had to be divided.
-In a post-decree case, most often what we see is that somebody has not done what they’re supposed to do.
-As an example, let’s say that IRA accounts were to be divided 50/50 in the divorce and husband had a $200,000 IRA account and he was supposed to give wife half or $100,000 of that and he didn’t do that and you want to go back to court to enforce those orders.
-That’s a post-decree issue.
+In a post-decree case, most often what we see is that somebody has not done what they’re supposed to do and has not followed the Orders of the Court.
+As an example, let’s say that the IRA accounts were to be divided 50/50 in the divorce; the husband had a $200,000 IRA account and he was supposed to give wife half or $100,000 as part of the 50/50 agreement.
+If the party did not follow the Orders of the Court and did not give the ordered share to the ex-wife, the remedy would be to go back to court to Enforce the Orders of the Court.
+Thus, this is a post-decree issue.

 Contact Shayne Law if you have any questions.